meerhamzadev/node-cli-template/readme.md

 # External Link⚡

 To get an idea of different files used in the project.
-You can read this article by [saad irfan](www.github.com/msaaddev).
+You can read this article by [Saad Irfan](https://github.com/msaaddev/).

 [Read Article](https://dev.to/msaaddev/files-every-open-source-project-must-have-2mmm)